Sunday evening in January 2011. I’m sitting with 6 strangers in a house in Paddington. There’s an uneasy silence. We’re waiting to get started.

 The room was small.
 Seven chairs faced one chair at the front.
 A few more people arrived, taking the last empty seats.

 Will, tanned and fit-looking, joined us.
 Closing the door gently, he took his seat at the front.
 He was confident, strong on eye contact, but with a kind, calming voice.
 He introduced himself.
 We were asked to do the same.
-He then told the story of his ‘journey’.
+He told the story of his ‘journey’.
 How he’d had a corporate life in real estate, but was stressed and unfulfilled.
 He took a trip to Rishikesh, in India, where he spent 12 months learning about meditation from his ‘master’.

 He was a charismatic speaker but none of this was news to me.
 I’d read it on the website.
 He spoke for an hour, then asked for questions.
 A moments silence.
 A woman said ‘Sorry I’m an interloper here.
 This isn’t a question.
 It’s just.
-I’m here to support my friend’, gestures towards the woman next to her, ‘I’ve done Will’s course myself. it changed my life.
+I’m here to support my friend’, gestures to woman sat next to her, ‘I’ve done Will’s course myself. it changed my life.
 It’s really great’.
 Thanks from Will.
 Impressed nods from the group.

 We’re asked to meet with Will one-on-one downstairs.
 He asks what I do for a job, why I want to learn meditation, where I’m from.
 After a long preamble, we get onto the cost of the course.
 It’s important, he said, that people pay a fee appropriate to their means.
 Emphasising, he wouldn’t want cost to be a barrier for anyone.
 So how does that work?
 I was curious to hear where this was going.
 There’d been no details online.
 He’s not a meditation teacher to make money, he said.
 His mission is to help people experience the benefits of meditation.
 ‘For fairness’ he said ‘the cost is the equivalent of one week if your salary’.